mvolkmann/blog/src/swift/Xcode.md

 <img alt="Xcode toggle Navigator panel" class="keep-size"
   src="/blog/assets/Xcode-toggle-panel.png?v={{pkg.version}}">

-The Navigator panel displays the follwoing nine icon buttons at the top:
+The Navigator panel displays the following nine icon buttons at the top:

 - folder icon (first)

-  This displays a tree view of files in the project.
+  This displays the "Project Navigator" which shows a tree view of files in the project.

   Files can be organized into groups.
   To create a new group, right-click on an